|

 imported by their American subjects.
 Indeed, the founding fathers

-of the United States met in coffeehouses to develop their strategies for
+of the United States met in coffeehouses to develop strategies for the

 How much do people like their coffee?
 Well, along with water and